XiayuanHuang/ALIGATEHR/README.md

 The  code trains an RNN to predict disease risk of future visit by incorporating family history information infused from first-degree relatives and medical ongology knowledge.
 Two attention-based graphs are built wiht attention layer simultaneously for learning latent patient representaion for each visit.
-Enventually, the latent patient representation of each visit are inputted into RNN for disease risk prediction.
+Enventually, the latent patient representation of each visit is inputted into RNN for disease risk prediction.